IBM/power-up/docs/Intro-Setup.rst

 In passive mode, POWER-Up configures the cluster compute nodes without requiring any management communication with the cluster switches.
-This facilitates the use of POWER-Up even when the switch hardare is not supported or in cases where the end user does not allow 3rd party access to their switches.
+This facilitates the use of POWER-Up even when the switch hardware is not supported or in cases where the end user does not allow 3rd party access to their switches.
 When running POWER-Up in passive mode, the user is responsible for configuring the cluster switches.
 The user must also provide the Cluster POWER-Up software with MAC